-- Conduct maintenance work indoors if work must be performed outside, guard against spillage of materials that could discharge to storm receivers - Seal floor drains that discharge directly to the environment, if possible - Initiate single purpose use of vehicle bays dedicate one (or more) bays that have no (or sealed) floor drains for repairs/maintenance - Clean up spilled materials immediately, using "dry" methods - Install pretreatment systems (oil/water separators) where necessary in sewer lines to capture contaminants (oil, grit), and maintain as needed - Never leave vehicles unattended while refueling - Identify appropriate recycling/disposal options for wastes
+- Conduct maintenance work indoors if work or storage must be performed outside, guard against spillage by providing drip pans or absorbents to prevent fluids that could from discharging to storm receivers - Seal floor drains that discharge directly to the environment.
+Contact GCDC-SWM at (810) 732-1590. - Initiate single purpose use of vehicle bays dedicate one (or more) bays that have no (or sealed) floor drains for repairs/maintenance - Clean up spilled materials immediately, using "dry" methods - Install pretreatment systems (oil/water separators) where necessary in sewer lines to capture contaminants (oil, grit), and maintain as needed - Never leave vehicles unattended while refueling - Identify appropriate recycling/disposal options for wastes